Avik9/PBX-telephone-system/README.md

 the associated TUs before returning.
 Consider using a semaphore, possibly in conjunction with additional bookkeeping variables, for this purpose.

-## Test Exerciser
+## Stress Test Exerciser

-I have provided code for a test exerciser that you can use to help debug and test your implementation.
+A test exerciser was provided that you can use to test the implementation.
 The code for it is in `util/tester.c`.
-You can build it using `make util/tester` and then run it as `util/tester`.
+It can be build using `make util/tester` and then run it as `util/tester`.
 It accepts the following command-line arguments:

   * `-h <hostname>`